Jessore University of Science and Technology Bangladesh

 Nanotechnology seems to have gained a widespread interest in the recent years.
-Nanotechnology has considerably accelerated the growth of regenerative medicine in recent years.
+Nanotechnology has considerably accelerated the growth of regenerative medicine in the past few years.
 Application of nanotechnology in regenerative medicine has revolutionized the designing of grafts and scaffolds which has resulted in new grafts/scaffold systems having significantly enhanced cellular and tissue regenerative properties.
 Since the cell–cell and cell-matrix interaction in biological systems takes place at the nanoscale level, the application of nanotechnology gives an edge in modifying the cellular function and/or matrix function in a more desired way to mimic the native tissue/organ.
 Nanomedicine introduces nanotechnology concepts into medicine and thus joins two large cross disciplinary fields with an unprecedented societal and economical potential arising from the natural combination of specific achievements in the respective fields.

 Track 4: Toxicology of Nanoparticles

 Nanotechnology is a rapidly growing field having potential applications in many areas.
 Nanoparticles have been studied for cell toxicity, immunotoxicity, and genotoxicity.
 Tetrazolium-based assays such as MTT, MTS, and WST-1 are used to determine cell viability.
 Different types of cell cultures, including cancer cell lines have been employed as in vitro toxicity models.
 Considering the potential applications of NPs in many fields and the growing apprehensions of FDA about the toxic potential of nanoproducts, it is the need of the hour to look for new internationally agreed free of bias toxicological models by focusing more on in vivo studies.
 The rapid expansion of nanotechnology promises to have great benefits for society, yet there is increasing concern that human and environmental exposure to engineered nanomaterials may result in significant adverse effects.
-The system was developed for nanotoxicity assessment at single and multiple cell levels which can measure and compare the microscopic and macroscopic effects of nanoparticles interaction with cells, without interference from neighbour cells' cues and also overall integrative effects produced by nanoparticles and cell–cell communication.
+The system was developed for nanotoxicity assessment at single and multiple cell levels which can measure and compare the microscopic and macroscopic effects of nanoparticles interaction with cells, without interference from neighbour ing cells' cues and also overall integrative effects produced by nanoparticles and cell–cell communication.

 Track 5: Emerging Nanomedicine

-Currently, the treatment of HIV requires daily oral dosing of HIV drugs, and chronic oral dosing has significant complications that arise from the high pill burden experienced by many patients across populations with varying conditions leading to non-adherence to therapies.
+Currently, the treatment of HIV requires daily regular oral dosage of HIV drugs, and chronic oral dosing has significant complications that arise from the high pill burden experienced by many patients across populations with varying conditions leading to non-adherence to therapies.
 Recent evaluation of HIV patient groups have shown a willingness to switch to nanomedicine alternatives if benefits can be shown.
 Research efforts by the Liverpool team have focused on the development of new oral therapies, using Solid Drug Nanoparticle (SDN) technology which can improve drug absorption into the body, reducing both the dose and the cost per dose and enabling existing healthcare budgets to treat more patients.

 In a four-year study conducted on the mouse model in advanced breast cancer metastasis in the eye's anterior chamber, the new nanoparticle not only killed tumour cells in the eye, but also extended the survival of experimental mice bearing 4T1 tumors, a cell line that is extremely difficult to kill.
 "Previous monotherapies have not extended the lifetimes of mice bearing this type of tumour".